andrewyguo/bane-quotes/README.md

 # bane-quotes
-Generate the perfect Bane quote from the Dark Knight Rises
+Messenger bot to generate the perfect Bane quote from the Dark Knight Rises and send it to your friends.